 5.1.11 Grid Code OC5.5.4 refers the individual performance requirements for each type of plant and tests against which the Grid Code requirements are assessed which include the requirements of RfG, DCC and HVDC Connection Network Codes.
-Grid Code OC5.5.4 of the Grid Code states the pass and fail criteria against the tests to be conducted.
+Grid Code OC5.5.4 and OC5.7 of the Grid Code states the pass and fail criteria against the tests to be conducted.

 5.1.12 Grid Code CC.7.10/ECC.7.10 detail the obligations on Users in respect of Critical Tools and Facilities.
-In particular Grid Code CC.7.10.3 and ECC.7.10.3 details the requirements for testing these Critical Tools and Facilities.
+In particular Grid Code CC.7.10.3, ECC.7.10.3 and OC.5.7.5 details the requirements for testing these Critical Tools and Facilities

 Compliance Testing and Periodic Review of the System Defence Plan